Sammyjo20/lasso/.github/README.md

 php artisan vendor:publish --tag=lasso-config
 ```

-## Integrate Lasso with your current CI/CD deployment pipeline
-Read this excellent blog post by Alex Justesen on how to integrate Lasso with your CI/CD pipeline: https://lasso-ci-cd.alexjustesen.com/

 ## Configuration

 Now make sure to configure the lasso.php config file in your app/config directory.
 Make sure to specify a Filesystem Disk you would like Lasso to use.